-The code data, which can verified with a bar or QR code reader linked to a PC or to a smartphone / tablet device via an App, can then provide the history of the product via a web based platform storing all the information for each customer.
-The App is only available for android devices at the moment, but one for Apple devices is currently being developed.
+The code data, which can be verified with a barcode or QR reader connected to a PC or a smartphone / tablet device via the App, can then provide the product history via a web platform that stores all the information for each customer.

 “The Leather ID system is proving to be a useful tool.
-For example, any tanner that produces a chrome-free leather can use the codes to show the process steps to comply with a certification body showing the history of the leather”, says Enrico Purgato.
+For example, any tanner who produces chrome-free leather can use the codes to show the steps in the process to comply with a certification body that shows the history of the leather. “

-“Tanners that are showing a greater level of openness and transparency in their processes are more likely to be able to satisfy the needs of their customers”, says Purgato.
-“Their customers are looking for confidence in their supply chains.”
+“Tanners who show a greater level of openness and transparency in their processes are more likely to be able to meet the needs of their customers,” says Purgato.
+“Their customers seek trust in their supply chains.”

-“In the near future we will be in a position to offer shoes and leather goods manufacturers full traceability of all the materials used in each final product.
-To ensure that we have their business, our data security has to be robust”, he concluded.
+“In the near future we will be able to offer shoe and leather goods manufacturers full traceability of all materials used in each final product.
+To ensure their business, our data security must be robust. “